 Bob either hired a Gadgeteer Genius to set this up or is one himself, and has rigged up his house better than Bruce Wayne ever dreamed of doing.
 Yet, Bob isn't Q from the James Bond stories, so his gadgets aren't spy tools, they're sex aids.

-This is usually a comedy trope, and would rarely happen in a straight drama.
+This is usually a comedy trope that's Played for Laughs, and would rarely happen in a straight drama.

-- Rock Hudson had one or two in his movies, and it was spoofed in the movie Down with Love.
+- Rock Hudson has one or two in his movies, and it is spoofed in the movie Down with Love.

-- Austin Powers' jet in Austin Powers: International Man of Mystery: revolving bed and music.
+- Austin Powers's jet in Austin Powers: International Man of Mystery: revolving bed and music.
 "Do I make you randy, baby?"

-- Eric "Otter" Stratton in Animal House had his room this way which was humorous both for being the only non messy place in the house and for being so obviously a "bachelor pad" of this type.
+- Eric "Otter" Stratton in Animal House has his room this way, which is humorous both for being the only non-messy place in the house and for being so obviously a "bachelor pad" of this type.

 - Dudley Moore's character in Foul Play.

 - In the 1966 film The Swinger, the lecherous head of "Girl-Lure" Magazine tries to seduce Ann-Margret's character with an office much like this.

 - Frankie Avalon's character also has a bachelor pad much like this in the notorious 1968 flop comedy Skidoo.

 - Jack Lemmon's apartment in Under the Yum-Yum Tree.

 - Tony Stark's private jet in Iron Man, complete with Sexy Stewardesses and a retractable stripper pole.